notJoon/elixerver/README.md

 # elixerver

-basic web server with elixir
+basic web server and http-things in elixir

 ## How to run